 To get started on your shed transformation, all you need to do is scroll down.

 - Find more garden room ideas in our edit.

 1. Start by emptying your shed

-It must be done and it will kick start all the far out shed storage solutions you could ever seek to put in place!
+Before you use our storage ideas for shed, a clear out is in order so you can see exactly what needs to be tidied away in there.
 Choose a sunny, or at least dry, day so you can drag everything out and lay it in the garden and start sorting.
 Be ruthless when deciding what to keep and be realistic about what is going to fit in your shed without it becoming a death trap.
 Do you really need three rakes?
 Have you ever even used that rototiller?
 What does it even do?

 2. Group your items to make shed storage easier